 Protecting Endangered Whales Calls Focus to the Area as a Place Worth Saving.

-Impoverished Locals Need Work
+Disempowered Locals Need Work and Options

-Good for Whale Science:
+Good for Science:

 Good for Nature:

-- A census of the visiting whale population will be valuable data that can be added to petitions in progress by local environmental organizations to create a protected sanctuary of the region.
+A census of the visiting whale population will be valuable data that can be added to petitions in progress by local environmental organizations to create a protected sanctuary of the region.
 We will have established working partnerships and communication between respected whale watch companies along the entire Western Pacific Coast.

 Good for Whales: